People on the move

 GANHRI played a key role in the global discussions leading to the development of the Global Compact.
 We also supported NHRIs to participate at all stages of the process.

-GANHRI, regional networks and NHRIs are committed to supporting States to fully implement the Global Compact.
+GANHRI, regional networks and NHRIs are committed to supporting States to fully implement

 Our shared focus is to uphold the safety, dignity and human rights of all migrants, irrespective of their migration status.
 We also recognise the need to ensure specific support and protection is provided for women and children.